MohiTheFish/CS598DL4H-final-project/README.md

 ```
 data/mimic-iii-clinical-database-1.4
 ```
-### **Note:** We have setup the .gitignore to ignore any files added to the `data` directory other than `process_data.py`.
-Patient information is highly confidential, and, in an effort to protect the patients' data, we highly recommend using the data directory wherever you are unsure if the information is confidential.
+### **Note:** We have configured the .gitignore to ignore any files added to the `data` directory other than `process_data.py`.
+Patient information is highly confidential, and, in an effort to protect the patients' data, we highly recommend using the `data` directory wherever you are unsure if the information is confidential.

 Once you have the data in the above directory, you can run our `process_data` script*
 ```bash